contentauth/c2pa-rs/cli/README.md

 }
 ```

-#### Example manifest definition file
+### Example manifest definition file

 Here's an example of a manifest definition that inserts a CreativeWork author assertion.
-Copy this JSON into a file to use as a test manifest.
+Copy this JSON int a file to use as a test manifest.

+It is important to provide a value for the Time Authority URL (the `ta_url` property) to have a valid timestamp on the claim.

+The default certificates in the [sample folder](https://github.com/contentauth/c2patool/tree/main/sample) are built into the c2patool binary.
+This example uses the default testing certs.
+You will see a warning message when using them, since they are meant for development purposes only.

+**NOTE**: Use the default private key and signing certificate only for development.
+For actual use, provide a permanent key and cert in the manifest definition or environment variables (see [Appendix](#appendix-creating-and-using-an-x509-certificate)).

 ```json
 {
     "ta_url": "http://timestamp.digicert.com",

     "claim_generator": "TestApp",
     "assertions": [
         {